HavierHeng/Info-Retrieval-Codebase-RAG/ast_tokenizer/README.md

 A custom DocumentLoader based on Treesitter and PythonSegmenter's design that returns Langchain `Document` files is made.
 This serves as an experimentation platform for how much metadata is needed for retrieval.

-## Setup
+# Setup

-## Pre-Requisites
+## Prerequisites

-You should have Python 3 installed before using this tokenizer.
-Verify this with either:
-- `python --version`
-- `python3 --version`

-The project is set up in a virtualenv (`venv`)
-1) Create venv: `python -m venv .venv`
+Follow the instructions in the root of the project repo.
+You should install a virtual environment which is to be activated when code is to be run.
+Do note that Nvidia GPU with CUDA enabled is required.

-2) Activate the virtualenv:
+1) Activate the virtualenv:
     - Windows: `.venv/bin/activate` or `ast-tokenizer/bin/activate.ps1` if in powershell
     - Linux/MacOS (based on shell): `source .venv/bin/activate.sh`
-3) Check that environment is activated - terminal prompt should show something like
+2) Check that environment is activated - terminal prompt should show something like
 ```
 (.venv) $
 ```
-3) Install dependencies - `pip install -r requirements.txt`

 ## Execution